nasa-jpl/osr-rover-code/setup/serial_config_info.md

  dtoverlay=disable-bt
  dtoverlay=uart0
 ```
-This will connect `/dev/ttyS0` (and `/dev/serial0`) to the debug UART, and more importantly, connect `/dev/ttyAMA0` (and `/dev/serial1`) to the hardware UART on GPIO 14/15 that the roboclaws are using.
+This will connect `/dev/ttyS0` (and `/dev/serial0`) to the debug UART port, and more importantly, connect `/dev/ttyAMA0` (and `/dev/serial1`) to the hardware UART on GPIO 14/15 that the roboclaws are using.